 Prostitution is a crime in every state, but the definition of it can differ state to state.
 It is important to hire an Attorney that is knowledgeable in criminal law and knows the intricacies of the law.
-Lawson and Berry and their team of Georgia Sex Crime Lawyers have over 20 years of experience in criminal law.
+Lawson and Berry and their team of Georgia Prostitution Lawyers have over 20 years of experience in criminal law.
 A charge is not the same as a conviction so use their experience to your advantage!
 Contact us today for a free case evaluation.

 Georgia Law O.C.G.A. §16-6-9 reads as follows:

 A person commits the crime of prostitution when he or she performs or offers or consents to perform a sexual act, including but not limited to sexual intercourse or sodomy, for money or other items of value.

 Georgia Courts have found that the person does not have to accept money to commit the offense of prostitution nor actually consummate the transaction to commit the crime.
 Instead, to commit the offense, the person need only offer to perform sexual intercourse for money.
 Allen v.
 State, 170 Ga.
 App.
 96, (1984).

 One case where a woman was found guilty of prostitution is Renz v.
 State.
 183 Ga.
 App.
 108, (1987).
 In that case, defendant admitted that was a part of an escort service and that she modeled lingerie for her customers.
 However, she denied that she performed sexual acts for money.
 However, the Court found there was sufficient evidence to convict her of prostitution as they found two of her former clients who testified that she charged them for sexual acts.
 Therefore, she was convicted of prostitution.

 A person convicted of prostitution in Georgia will be guilty of a misdemeanor.
 In Georgia, misdemeanor convictions come with a punishment of jail time up to one year, a fine up to $1,000, or both.